brewithus/brewithus-backend/yelp-fusion/README.md

 ## `sample_cafes.json`

-JSON of sample 10 cafes from a `get_cafes` call.
+JSON of sample 10 cafes from a `get_cafes` call.\n
-Note that it is a JSON of array of 10 `"businesses"`.
-Equivalent call: `get_cafes("34.0479604", "-117.8108955", "fast", False)`
+Note that it is a JSON of array of 10 `"businesses"`.\n Equivalent call: `get_cafes("34.0479604", "-117.8108955", "fast", False)`

 ## `sample_reviews.json`

-JSON of sample 3 excerpts from a `get_reviews` call.
+JSON of sample 3 excerpts from a `get_reviews` call.\n
-Business ID used is first business in `sample_cafes.json`.
-Equivalent call: `get_reviews(K-3eiVb-dAkC3ujgnT4QSQ)`
+Business ID used is first business in `sample_cafes.json`.\n Equivalent call: `get_reviews(K-3eiVb-dAkC3ujgnT4QSQ)`

 ## `sample_yelp_error.json`

-A sample error as JSON returned by Yelp instead of intended output.
-This specific error is response 400, bad/invalid request.
+A sample error as JSON returned by Yelp instead of intended output.\n This specific error is response 400, bad/invalid request.

 Possible responses from Yelp: